Chapter 1: Scriptural and Logical Interpretation of the Bible

 The Bible then is Gods chosen way of communicating with us.
 Apparently only by story can he get across a message that we can understand well enough to appreciate.
 This message boils down to mostly advice of how to conduct ourselves, in relation to God, and in relation to others, and in relation to our individual feelings and needs.

 That all said that is part of the dilemma.
 God has given us good advice in the gospels.
 Wisdom would preclude the need to follow such therefore.
 Those that do not then are either still lacking the basic knowledge or discernment of the truth to the Bible, so they do not believe.
-But God is not imposing his will on us, neither should believers judge non-believers, but open expression of one’s opinion, whatever they are, is a good thing, but never violence, threatening, or malice towards others because they understand or believe something differently that we do (except of course for self defense).
+But God is not imposing his will on us.
+Neither should believers hate non-believers, but open expression of one’s opinion, whatever they are, is a good thing, but never violence, threatening, or malice towards others because they understand or believe something differently that we do.
 People should not let differences of opinions offend them so much.
 Only though open discussion can truth be found.

 The question really then is not “does God exist”, this can be proven fairly easily in the affirmative.
 The real question, which most theologians are failing to address, is “why is God so uninvolved”.
 Obviously he has good reason to stay “hands off” for the most part, but we need to understand this subject better in order to understand Gods will for us better.